 - Any business with high-risk activities like skydiving, scuba diving, trampoline houses, and rock climbing

 If your industry has insurance claim statistics with high loss rates for certain types of injuries, this is a key indicator that you might need a liability waiver program.
+While general liability insurance is not always required, a business waiver is always a good idea.
 If you are unsure as to whether you need a liability waiver, then talk to your insurance agent.
 They can best advise you on the risks your business has and whether a liability waiver can help.

 Can a Business Liability Waiver Replace General Liability Insurance?